‘Dizzy my head is spinning’…

 Low blood pressure may be the result of an underlying illness or disease, or it may be a normal physiologic condition.
 Some common reasons for low blood pressure include the following:

-- Anemia (decreased red blood cell count) due to decreased production or increased destruction of red blood cells
+- Anaemia (decreased red blood cell count) due to decreased production or increased destruction of red blood cells

-- Bleeding may cause anemia due to red blood cell loss
+- Bleeding may cause anaemia due to red blood cell loss

-- Heat-related illnesses associated with dehydration such as heat cramps, heat exhaustion, or heat stroke (a medical emergency).
+- Heat-related illnesses associated with dehydration such as heat cramps, heat exhaustion, or heat stroke.

 - Side effects of certain medications used to control blood pressure and heart rate.
 Examples include:

-- Beta blockers (propranolol [Inderal, Inderal LA], atenolol [Tenormin], metoprolol, [Lopressor, Toprol XL]), which block adrenalin receptors in the heart and may limit the ability of the heart rate to increase in response to changes of position, decreased red blood cell count, or dehydration.
+- Beta blockers, which block adrenalin receptors in the heart and may limit the ability of the heart rate to increase in response to changes of position, decreased red blood cell count, or dehydration.

-- Nitroglycerin and isosorbide mononitrate (Imdur), a long acting nitroglycerin, are medications that are prescribed to dilate blood vessels in the heart to treat angina.
+- Nitro-glycerine and isosorbide mononitrate, a long acting nitro-glycerine, are medications that are prescribed to dilate blood vessels in the heart to treat angina.
 However, these medications also cause other blood vessels in the body to dilate, decreasing blood pressure.

 - Diuretics that can cause dehydration